* IF YOU HAVE A MEDICAL EMERGENCY, PLEASE INFORM THE RECEPTIONIST AS SOON AS POSSIBLE *

 - NHS Inform

-Our Reception staff will direct you appropriately, but if your health matter requires medical or nursing advice then your name will be put onto the on-call list and a GP or Practice Nurse will phone you back on the same day.
+Our Reception staff will direct you appropriately, but if your health matter requires urgent medical or nursing advice then your name will be put onto the on-call list and a GP or Practice Nurse will phone you back on the same day.
 Based on the nature of your problem, they will:

 - deal with your problem over the phone